Making an Impact: Our Results in the Community

 Thanks to the generosity of our donors, United Way of Central Maryland is changing the odds for families and communities.
 View our most recent results reports below.

 We all win when students succeed in school, families are financially stable and people are healthy.
 Using a collective impact approach, United Way of Central Maryland is changing the odds for families and communities by focusing on the basic building blocks of a self-sufficient life: education, financial stability and health.

-Here’s how we helped in 2012 in central Maryland:
+Here’s how we helped recently in central Maryland:

 Food.
 Housing.
 Health care.
 Utility bills.
-These are just a few of the issues that 2-1-1 Maryland at United Way of Central Maryland helps callers with every day.
+These are just a few of the issues that the 2-1-1 Maryland United Way Helpline helps callers with every day.
 2-1-1 is an easy-to-remember phone number that links people to the health and human services they need and is available 24 hours a day, seven days a week, in 150 languages.

 Our Family Stability Initiative helps prevent at-risk families from becoming homeless and helps those who are already homeless find an affordable place to call home.
 Case managers continue to work with families to ensure they remain housed and are set for success.

-We’ve helped 108 families find a place to call home or remain housed since the Family Stability Initiative launched in May 2012 and 91 percent of families have been successful in maintaining housing.*
+We’ve helped 418 families find a place to call home or remain housed since the Family Stability Initiative launched in May 2012, including 593 school-age children.

 How we help in each county we serve: